larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Content removal or redaction from IETF archives are not moderation actions, and are therefore beyond the scope of this memo.

-## Training

-The IETF is committed to providing and/or funding training for appointed moderators as necessary.
-The IESG will negotiate any required funding or resources with IETF Administration LLC
-{{?RFC8711}}.

 ## Appeals {#appeals}